routeLoader$()

 The above example shows two routeLoader$s being used in the same file.
 A generic useLoginStatus loader is used to check if the user is logged in, and a more specific useCurrentUser loader is used to retrieve the user data.

-Just like request handlers such as onRequest and onGet, routeLoader$s have access to the RequestEvent object which includes information about the current request.
+Just like middleware or endpoint onRequest and onGet, routeLoader$s have access to the RequestEvent API which includes information about the current HTTP request.

 This information comes in handy when the loader needs to conditionally return data based on the request, or it needs to override the response status, headers or body manually.